MRN-Code/freesurfer-parser/README.md

 - @return {object} self

 Assert that the current object has only the requisite properties.
 Throws an error if assertion fails.

+## rando

+- a dummy FreeSurfer generator exists in `scripts/generator.js`.  use it if you so desire.

 ## Contributing
 Please submit any changes to this repo (including additions and subtractions from the lint config files) as pull requests.